 The brighter side of this method is a student has more independence and freedom.
 This method is not a modern one but an ancient one.
 Socrates, the famous philosopher, used this method to educate his followers.
 He only asked questions and told his followers to find the answers themselves.

-You should have a clear idea about online learning by this time.
+You should have a clear idea about online learning at this time.
 Online learning completely ignores the necessity of physical classrooms.
 There are already a lot of online programs available.
 Even the mighty universities like Harvard and Yale have online courses offered to the students all over the world.
 The location of a student doesn't matter in the case of online learning.

 The study materials are available online online lectures, tutorials, books, relevant videos, and everything you can imagine.
-With the online learning, education becomes truly global and within everyones reach as it should be.
+With online learning, education becomes truly global and within everyones reach as it should be.

-As the time passes, the idea of complete online learning is getting more and more popular.
+As time passes, the idea of complete online learning is getting more and more popular.
 A 2013 study, "Survey of Online Learning" discovered that about 7.1 million US students took online courses in fall 2012 alone.
 It is also a result of the blended learning environment.
-Students learnt about a particular topic in the classroom and then decided to look even further and ended up taking online courses.
+Students learned about a particular topic in the classroom and then decided to look even further and ended up taking online courses.

 With proper guidance, the online learning approach might overthrow the traditional learning method in the coming years.

 Mobile phones were considered the enemy of the students not so long ago.
 Teachers and parents saw these devices as the killer of their kids future and education.
-Well, every device has their own good and bad impacts.
+Well, every device has its own good and bad impacts.
 The effect depends on how people use it.

 Today, almost every human being has a smartphone.
 Its a necessity now, not a luxury anymore.
-Studies show that about 80% teens all over the world own a smartphone.
+Studies show that about 80% of teens all over the world own a smartphone.
 Its the fastest moving technology the world has ever seen in terms of usage.

 So, how can this device become the primary tool for education?
 It creates an opportunity for the students to learn on a new topic even on the go.
 Suppose, a student is taking a bus to the school and the way to the class they can check on the topics they are about to learn in the class that day.
 As I have said before, everything depends on the perspective on the user.